Skip to content

 The enterprise features (Groups tab, agent access control) should now be available.

 • No existing users are locked out.
 Pinchy never deactivates an account to enforce a cap.
-Only new invitations are blocked.
+Only new invitations pause.

-To invite someone new when you are at cap, you can:
+To invite someone new when invites are paused, you can:

 1. Revoke a pending invitation — if an invite was sent but not yet claimed, revoking it frees the seat immediately.